Some of the reasons for refurbishing an office include:

 Office fit-outs and refurbishments are conducted by contractors, specialists, and the relevant tradesmen.
 Some contractors and design companies specialise in different aspects of renovation and refurbishment, while others engage in all features of a refurbishment.
 Design and build companies such as the GXI group engage in specialised as well as general refurbishment.
 The right contractor listens to your needs and issues suggestions before embarking on the actual refurbishment project.

-There are various companies specialising in the sale and supply of office furniture.
+There are various companies specializing in the sale and supply of office furniture.
 For the best results, check out reputable sources such as Auraa Design for some of the best office furniture.
 You can also check out their catalogue for ideas.

 When making a refurbishment plan it is important to first address the previous office’s shortcomings.
 However, if you want to have a fresh start, here are some of the areas you might need to check out for: